-The town has numerous tourist attractions such as, Shri Gurudwara Sahib, the Bil-kaleshwar Temple, and the Amtar-Nadaun Fort.
+The town has numerous tourist attractions, such as Shri Gurudwara Sahib, the Bil-kaleshwar Temple, and the Amtar-Nadaun Fort.
 Shri Gurudwara Sahib is a Sikh pilgrim centre located on the banks of the river Beas.
 Travellers planning a tour to Nadaun must visit the Bil-kaleshwar Temple.

 The Amtar-Nadaun Fort is also an important destination where travellers can see ancient paintings representing the royal heritage of Maharaja Sansar Chand, the King of Katoch Dynasty.
 Peer-Sahib Grave is another important tourist attraction in Nadaun, which is located in Bharmoti Village.
-Travellers can also enjoy fishing and rafting in the river Beas.
+Travellers can also enjoy Fishing and rafting in the river Beas.

-How to Reach Nadaun
+How To Reach Nadaun

-Visitors can reach Nadaun by air, rail, and road.
+Visitors can reach Nadaun by air, rail and road.
 Gaggal Airport and Jwalamukhi Road Railway Station are the nearest air base and railhead, respectively, to the destination.

-Best Time to Visit Nadaun
+Best Time To Visit Nadaun

 Tourists are advised to visit Nadaun during the summer season, which starts in the month of May and lasts till July.
 Winter is also a favourable season to visit this place as climatic conditions remain pleasant.